 Next to you, that’s the person who knows the most about your child’s health.
 Plus, the pediatrician is a professional who can spot behavioral health disorders.

-“Pediatricians are trained to treat the whole child, and they can screen for psychological problems,” says Mark A. Stein, PhD, a psychologist at Seattle Children’s Hospital and a Genomind Scientific Advisory Board member.
+“Pediatricians are trained to treat the whole child, and they can screen for psychological problems,” says Mark A. Stein, PhD, a psychologist at Seattle Children’s Hospital.
 “Mental health problems don’t happen in isolation, and there are lots of physical issues, like sleep disorders and poor nutrition, that can contribute to behavioral issues.”

 If your pediatrician or family doc discovers any complex mental health issues, they’ll know whether it’s time to call in a child psychiatrist or other mental health specialist.
 “Pediatricians have connections with behavioral specialists and keep lists of referrals at their fingertips,” says Dr. Stein.

 Therapy can be another tool that is integrated into your child’s mental health journey.
 For some issues, like attention deficit hyperactivity disorder (ADHD), schizophrenia, and bipolar disorder, medication may be the first line of treatment with therapy as a very helpful addition.